 Caracol State Park

-Caracol State Park (Parque Estadual do Caracol) is a small state park in the state of Rio Grande do Sul, Brazil.
+Caracol State Park (Parque Estadual do Caracol) is a small park in Rio Grande do Sul, Brazil.
 It contains the dramatic Caracol Falls, a major tourist attraction.
 It has an area of 25 ha (62 acres) and is located 7 km (4.3 mi) from the municipal seat.

 Caracol State Park is in the Serra Gaúcha in the northeastern part of the state.
 The average elevation is 760 m (2,490 ft).
-Above the escarpment of Caracol Falls, the vegetation is montane rain forest and araucaria forest.
-Below the escarpment, the vegetation is submontane seasonal deciduous forest.
-The park also contains savanna grasslands.
+Above the escarpment of Caracol Falls, the vegetation is montane rainforest and araucaria forest.
+Below the ridge, the vegetation is a submontane seasonal deciduous forest.
+The Park also contains savanna grasslands.

 The climate is temperate, with rain distributed throughout the year.
 The average temperature is 22 °C (72 °F) in the summer and 10 °C (50 °F) in winter, occasionally falling to as low as −8 °C (18 °F).
 Snow falls in July and August.

 The first European explorer named the area "Canela" from a caneleira (cinnamon) tree under which they made their camp.
 The Wassen family of Germany arrived in 1863 and began farming and raising livestock.
-The natural beauty of the area led to hotels and vacation homes being built, starting in 1900.
+The area's natural beauty led to hotels and vacation homes being built beginning in 1900.
 The resort town of Canela was founded in 1944.

 Apart from vacationers, the economy depended on trade in cattle, pigs and their products, which were taken for sale to Porto Alegre and neighboring municipalities.
-A logging industry developed, exploiting the huge forest of araucaria pines, and accelerated when the railway arrived in 1924.
+A logging industry developed, exploiting the vast forest of araucaria pines, and accelerated when the railway arrived in 1924.

-A pulp mill was built beside a tributary of the Arroio Caracol, which crosses the park, affecting the water quality.
+A pulp mill was built beside a tributary of the Arroio Caracol, which crosses the Park, affecting the water quality.
 This and the destruction of the forests drove the tourists away.
 Many species of animals were also driven out, including the maned wolf (Chrysocyon brachyurus), which was hunted in the false belief that it killed cattle.

-The state government declared that the land covered by the park was of public utility in 1954.
+The state government declared that the land covered by the Park was of public utility in 1954.
 The Caracol State Park was established in 1973 with an area of 100 ha (250 acres), of which 25 ha (62 acres) is state-owned.

-The park receives about 2,500,000 visitors annually.
+The Park receives about 2,500,000 visitors annually.
 It is the most popular tourist destination in the southern region of Brazil after the Iguaçu National Park.